Kanishka-Terukuntla/Studdy-buddy/README.md

 # 🏁 Conclusion

-Study Buddy transforms passive learning into an **interactive, collaborative, and engaging experience**, helping students learn more effectively through peer-driven systems.
+Study Buddy turns passive learning into an active, collaborative, and engaging process, enabling students to learn more effectively through peer-based interactions

 ---